Wilson Sporting Goods: History

 Horween Leather Company has supplied Wilson with pebbled cowhide since 1941 for use in the manufacture of footballs and basketballs.
 Wilson is Horween Leather Company's largest customer.

-Wilson became the official game ball supplier of the newly-formed Basketball Association of America (BAA; the forerunner league of what would eventually become today's NBA) in 1946, this partnership would last 37 years.
+Wilson became the official game ball supplier of the newly-formed Basketball Association of America (BAA; the forerunner league of what would eventually become today's NBA) in 1946, this partnership would last 37 years until 1983.

-After the World War II, Wilson focused on tennis and signed Jack Kramer, who developed its line of Jack Kramer signed tennis rackets.
+After World War II, Wilson focused on tennis and signed Jack Kramer, who developed its line of Jack Kramer signed tennis rackets.
 L. B. Icely died in 1950, but the company continued to expand.
 In 1955, it acquired Ohio-Kentucky Manufacturing for making footballs.

 In 1964, Wilson acquired "Wonder Products Company", which made toys and custom-molded items.
 The company transformed the custom-mold section to make protective equipment for American football and baseball, such as face masks for football helmets and leg guards for baseball catchers.

 In 1967, the company was acquired by Ling-Temco-Vought.
-Only three years later, PepsiCo became new Wilson's owner.
-In those days, the company manufactured and commercialized the official balls of both, NBA and NFL, and provided most of the uniforms of teams in Major League Baseball (MLB) and the United States Summer Olympics teams.
+Only three years later, PepsiCo became Wilson's new owner.
+In those days, the company manufactured and commercialized the official balls of both the NBA and NFL, and provided most of the uniforms of teams in Major League Baseball (MLB) and the United States Summer Olympics teams.

 In 1979, Wilson tennis balls were first used in the US Open, and still are used to this day.
-In 2006, the Australian Open began using Wilson Tennis Balls.
-In 1985, Wilson was acquired by Westray Capital Corporation through subsidiary WSGC Holdings.
+In 2006, the Australian Open began using Wilson tennis balls.
+In 1985, Wilson was acquired by Westray Capital Corporation, through subsidiary WSGC Holdings.
 In 1989, WSGC merged with Bogey Acquisitions Company, which is affiliated with the Finnish group Amer Sports.

-In May 2020, it was announced that Wilson became the NBA and WNBA official ball supplier, starting with the 2021 season.
-Wilson will return as NBA ball maker, replacing Spalding, after the latter company's 37-year partnership with the league.
+In May 2020, it was announced that Wilson became the NBA and WNBA's official game ball supplier, starting with the 2021 season; Wilson replaced Spalding, after the latter company's 37-year partnership with the league ended, thus returning Wilson as the game ball supplier to the NBA.